-While safety is a critical component in any manufacturing operating, brazing carries its own hazards, including chemical fumes and the heat and rays of the torch flame.
+While safety is a critical component in any manufacturing operating, brazing carries its own hazards, including chemical fumes and the heat of the torch flame.

 In addition to protecting individual workers, a robust safety initiative helps avoid lost-time injuries (LTI) for your operation and ensures that you meet – or exceed – OSHA requirements.
-Tracking recordable injury rates and measuring success against national industry standards allow you to highlight areas for improvement and also celebrate success, such as days between LTIs.
-Better safety means less downtime and lower workers’ compensation costs for your operation.
+Safe working conditions result in a safe day, safe tomorrow, safe years and safe careers.

 Six Steps for Safe Brazing